jlacar/jlacar.github.io/agile/make-sense-of-points.md

 Stories and dogs, hmmm.
 The analogy seems flawed.
 Aren't these two as comparable as video games and shoes?
 I mean what's the size of a video game?
 How do you quantify a video game's complexity?

-If I remember right, these things are called _incommensurable quantities_ in dimensional analysis, like how miles and pounds or hours and inches.
-It makes no sense to compare them.
-None of this make sense!
+If I remember right, these things are called _incommensurable quantities_ in dimensional analysis, like miles and pounds or hours and inches.
+It makes no sense to compare them to each other.

+Most of all, you can't do math with incommensurable quantities.
+Unless you're some kind of magical Agile Alchemist, you can't just "amalgamate" hours and inches, much less effort, complexity, and risk.
+Not without commensurable units.
+And certainly not with dimensionless units.
+There's no formula in the world that will let you do that.
+How does that even make sense?
 Ahhhgh!

-Back to Mike.
+Let's get back to Mike.

 Ok, so with dogs, he estimates by height (inches), but then he says he could have also estimated by weight (pounds) and that would have given different numbers.
 Well, duh!
 Incommensurable, buddy.
 And it seems kind of random to me to pick one or the other.

-I don't know about this, it's not clearing up anything for me.
+I don't know about this, nothing's clearing up for me.
 So what now?

 Let's go back to [agilealliance.org](https://www.agilealliance.org/) and that [points estimation article](https://www.agilealliance.org/glossary/points-estimates-in/).
 It says here that

 > "Velocity,” in the sense Agile teams use the term, has no preferred unit of measurement, **it is a dimensionless quantity**.

-What?
 So Velocity is a dimensionless quantity?!

 (checks notes) And earlier, scrum.org said that it's an "indication of the amount of Product Backlog turned into an Increment of product."